Luxury Adventure Travel 2026: 10 Top Experiences

 4. Safari Lodge in Kenya (Masai Mara & Lake Nakuru)

-For me, a Kenyan safari is the gold standard in the luxury adventure sector.
+Kenya safari For me, a Kenyan safari is the gold standard in the luxury adventure sector.
 Nowhere else in the world do you get so much wildlife action in such a short time — and the lodges in the Masai Mara are among the best in the world.

-My personal highlight: Two weeks with the DJI Mini 4 Pro over the Masai Mara.
+My personal highlight: Two weeks with the DJI Mini 4 Pro (under 249g) over the Masai Mara.
 Flamingos at Lake Nakuru from a drone's perspective.
 Lions hunting.
 And sitting in a lodge in the evenings that looks like a tent from the outside, but has a freestanding bathtub inside with a view of the savanna.

 Cost: Premium safari (10 days, private conservancy, private guide) from €4,000 per person.
 Budget option with group safari from €1,500.